Gu Junshan: Corruption case

 Liu Yuan, the political commissar of the General Logistics Department, first proposed to take action against Gu in late 2011.
 Hu Jintao, Chairman of the Central Military Commission himself asked for Gu to be suspended, but was met with resistance by the top military brass.
-In 2012, bypassing military authorities, Hu asked the party's own anti-corruption agency, the Central Commission for Discipline Inspection, to intervene in the case.
+In 2012, bypassing military authorities, Hu asked the Chinese Communist Party (CCP)'s own internal control agency, the Central Commission for Discipline Inspection, to intervene in the case.
 It was said Gu would initially be charged with taking bribes of less than $1 million.
 Gu remained in his position as deputy director of logistics until February 2012, when his name was removed from the Ministry of National Defence and related military websites.
 Military disciplinary officials headed to Puyang for investigation at around the same time.
 Gu was formally removed from office in May 2012.

-Upon Xi Jinping's accession to become General Secretary of the Communist Party of China, China's top leader at the 18th Party Congress in November 2012, Gu's case took a new turn.
+Upon Xi Jinping's accession to become General Secretary of the Chinese Communist Party, China's top leader at the 18th Party Congress in November 2012, Gu's case took a new turn.
 Xi, apparently incensed at the extent and wide reach of the scandal, ordered the investigation on Gu be widened.
 On January 12, 2013, investigators descended on Gu's hometown to raid his family compound.
 Investigators found large crates of luxury liquor, a gold model boat, and a gold Mao statue in storage.
 Investigators also found a large Forbidden City-style 'imperial compound' under construction; locals reported that Gu's family had hired artists from the imperial museum in Beijing to design the compound.

 In March 2014, state media publicly announced Gu's corruption investigation.
 Gu was charged with corruption, bribery, embezzlement and abuse of power by the PLA Military Procuratorate.
 His case was then moved to court martial.
 Gu was the highest-ranked military official to be charged with corruption since the Wang Shouye scandal in 2006.
 Chinese-language media also reported that during the investigation, Gu gave evidence against Xu Caihou, alleging that Xu offered promotions in exchange for money.
-Soon after, Xu became subject to his own corruption probe, and on June 30, Xu was expelled from the Communist Party of China.
+Soon after, Xu became subject to his own corruption probe, and on June 30, Xu was expelled from the CCP.